yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-to-make-money-as-a-music-teacher.md

 My dad was a fan of anything from the 70's, but especially the band _Chicago_.
 So naturally, I loved _Chicago_ too.
 I really liked the song _Saturday in the Park_.

 Ron started playing it on the piano, and my eyes lit up like a Christmas tree.
 He was playing in the key of _C Major_ which is the easiest key on the piano.
 He showed me how to play it on piano, then he jumped on the drums and joined in.
-I was a terrible sight-reader in my piano lessons, but when I could see and hear how a song was played, I could play it easy.
+I was a terrible sight-reader in my piano lessons, but when I could see and hear how a song was played, I could play it easily.
 I had never played _piano_ like that before, and it sounded so cool when I was making music with someone else, especially a _drummer_.

-Then we stopped, and Ron did a simple exercise with me.
-He had me play basic rhythmic patterns on the hi-hat, snare, and bass drum, one hand and foot at a time, then he slowly had me add another limb until I was playing an actual drum beat.
+Then we stopped and switched places.
+Ron did a simple exercise with me and had me play basic rhythmic patterns on the hi-hat, snare, and bass drum, one limb at a time, then he slowly had me add another limb until I was playing an actual drum beat.
 When he saw that I was keeping the beat, he jumped back on the piano, and our roles were reversed.
 I was playing drums to a song I loved.

 **I was making _music_ on the drums.**